 Of the 10 projects, 5 projects will enable recycled material products to meet existing Australian standards or government specifications (from Department of Transport and Melbourne Water).

-This fund is part of Recycling Victoria’s $30.5 million Recycling Markets Acceleration Program.
+The fund is part of Recycling Victoria’s $30.5 million Recycling Markets Acceleration Program.
 This program is driving demand for recycled materials across the economy by:

 View the full list of recipients.